We have finally installed the final cabinet and the last of the kitchen counters!

 However, I tiled around the windows in the bathroom and I did use the decorate under-ledge piece.
 Was also thinking to make them more energy effective too (had to find out more about NRG Upgrade).

 The under-ledge piece requires the ledge to be a bit more substantial but it does add a bit of flair to the window especially if we elect to use a plain piece of trim.
 The other thing to consider is the placement.
 The bottom of the window comes so near to the counter that the decorative under-ledge would cover almost all the tile.
-It might be a bit odd-looking.
+It might be a bit odd-looking, I want to get some antiques clocks to add to the wall, I will make sure to check the website for buying antiques online.

 Let us consider the other windows in the room.
 The large window next to the stairs will certainly have a large window ledge since Vector is fond of sitting in that window looking at the neighbors.
 The large window ledge makes the under-ledge more necessary.
 This window is not a part of the cabinetry and so could be treated differently as far as the trim.